jwtag/cse527-project/README.md

 # So... what is the current state of this repo?

+## `granular-model` vs `unified-model`
+There are two main directories:  granular-model and unified-model.

+The "granular" model takes in all the Stanford data and uses it to build three separate models (one for each drug type).
+This model is more useful for accurately identifying drugs.

+The "unified" model only takes in data for patients with data for all three drug types.
+By evaluating all three data types at once, this model takes into account any potential cross-category drug interactions.

+## What are the files in each model?

+Both model folders contain the following content:

-`/model-data` contains the `.csv` which stores all the sequencing data.
+- `/model-data` contains the `.csv` which stores all the sequencing data.

-There are three Python files:
-- `mutation-dataset.py` - This file is the PyTorch Dataset object which processes + stores the DNA mutations.
+- `/datasets` contains the custom dataset objects used to storing the data for processing
 - `main.py` - This file is the PyTorch neural-network executable that builds the NN.
 - `demo.py` - This file is a demo which takes in a sample sequencing of the three proteins and attempts to classify the HIV drug usage.

-Run `main.py` to startup the NN-training code.
+To startup the NN-training code for either model, run `main.py`.

-# Multilabeled data.
+## Multilabeled data in `unified-model`.

-This classifier supports multilabeled data (each entry has a label for each drug type).
+The classifier in `unified-model` uses multilabeled data (each entry has a label for each drug type).

 It can run where the labels are the actual drug names, or where the labels are a simple 1/0 to indicate if that type of drug is present.
 To turn on the 1/0 approach, flip the `use_binary_labels` variable in `main.py`.